pnp/powerplatform-samples/.github/contributing.md

 6. Create a pull request in your own fork and target the `master` branch
 7. Fill up the provided PR template with the requested details

-If you feel insecure about that process or are new to GitHub, please consider to attend the [Sharing Is Caring sessions from PnP team](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) in which the Microsoft 365 PnP team provides hands-on guidance for first time contributors.
+If you feel insecure about that process or are new to GitHub, please consider to attend the [Sharing Is Caring sessions from the PnP team](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) in which the Microsoft 365 PnP team provides hands-on guidance for first time contributors.

 Before you submit your pull request consider the following guidelines: